 Ghiyasuddin Tughlaq 1320-24 AD

-- Ghazni Malik the last king of the Khilji dynasty, Khusrau Khan and assumed the title Ghiyasuddin Tughlaq.
+- Ghazni Malik the last king of the Khilji dynasty, Khusrau Khan assumed the title Ghiyasuddin Tughlaq.

 - He founded the city of Tughlaqabad.